 From the In graphs menu, select highlight(style 1) and click Apply.
-The Graph display window should look like the following figure, with the school 17 line and the data points for its pupils highlighted in red (shown as dark grey here).
+The Graph display window should look like the following figure, with the school 17 line and the data points for its pupils highlighted in red.

 We can see that school 17 has the highest intercept value and one of the highest slope values.
 From the lower plot, we can also see that students in school 17 tend to be high achievers, with the possible exception of one student whose score is near the mean.